U.S. Stocks Rise to End Turbulent 2018

 In currencies on Monday, the WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was down 0.2%.
 The index is up 4.6% for the year.

 The Stoxx Europe 600 rose 0.5% following an upbeat session in Asia.
-Some markets across the world were closed for the New Year's Eve holiday.
-Oil prices also rose while the dollar fell.
+Some markets across the world were closed for New Year's Eve.